haroldadmin/WhatTheStack/README.md

 The library ships with Proguard rules to ensure that it works correctly even after minification.
 </details>

+### Multi-Process Service

+`WhatTheStack` runs a bound service in a separate process to show you the error screen on a crash.

+We need to run this code in a separate process because you can't reliably launch new Activities in the host application's process after an uncaught exception is thrown.

 ## Contributions

 We are happy to accept any external contributions in the form of PRs, issues, or blog posts.